 I let Melanie Gray dictate my travels this year and we toured from Armidale, through outback NSW and Queensland, and up to the Top End, performing and gaining fans all the way.
 Melanie Gray released her debut EP, was nominated for several NT music awards and well and truly engrossed herself in the NT music scene.

 It was this year that I joined the Future Leaders committee of the Caravanning Industry Association of Australia.

 It’s probably at this point that I reflect on how good the caravanning industry has been to me.
 I don’t know too many industries that have set aside resources specifically to create a forum for people under 40.
 It’s super cool.
 But maybe more importantly, this industry has allowed me to take time off when needed, to explore Australia and the world, and encourages me to do so.
 I knew then that no matter what my future held for me, I wanted to keep my feet in this industry.

 This year I went back to Japan and snowboarded in Hakuba, enjoyed the nightlife of Tokyo and tried my hand at poker, playing both cash games and tournaments, in Macau.
 Macau was by far the hardest casinos I have played in, with the militantly sober Chinese players able to read me like a book.
 That didn't stop me walking away with a few wins, but I certainly wasn't quitting my day job just yet!

 While some aspects of my trip/lifestyle change leave me feeling apprehensive, I look forward to making my full time job a full time adventure.
-I also look forward to using this as an excuse to catch up with mates around Australia who I haven't seen in forever!
+I also look forward to using this as an excuse to catch up with mates and colleagues around Australia!